quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 This document discusses manageability of the QUIC transport protocol, focusing on caveats impacting network operations involving QUIC traffic.
-Its intended audience is network operators, as well as implementors of the QUIC transport protocol and applications using it.
+Its intended audience is network operators, as well as content providers that rely on the use of QUIC-aware middleboxes, e.g. for load balancing.

 --- middle